 The International Society of Automation (ISA):

-A non-profit technical society for engineers, technicians, business people, educators, and students who work, study or are interested in industrial automation and pursuits related to it, such as instrumentation.
+A non-profit technical society for engineers, technicians, business people, educators, and students who work, study or have an interest in industrial automation and pursuits related to it, such as instrumentation.

 Light Emitting Diode (LED):